 - At least one ticket generated from social media

-This query reports the first assignee for each ticket in your instance.
+This report returns the first assignee for each ticket in your instance.

 - In the Metrics panel, click Add.